Edge & Christian: Team RECK (2000–2001)

 During the course of 2000, Edge & Christian began to periodically team with Kurt Angle, forming "Team ECK", a group that was later joined by Rhyno when he came in from Extreme Championship Wrestling (ECW) in early 2001, christening the foursome as "Team RECK".

 At Armageddon on December 10, Edge & Christian competed in a Four Corners match which included the then-current champions, Right To Censor (The Goodfather and Bull Buchanan), the Dudley Boyz and the makeshift team of Road Dogg and K-Kwik.
 Edge & Christian went on to win the match and their fourth WWF Tag Team Championship.
-A week later, they lost the WWF Tag Team Championship to The Rock and The Undertaker, but eventually regained them.
+A week later, they lost the WWF Tag Team Championship to The Rock and The Undertaker on the December 18 episode of Raw, but eventually regained them on the December 21 episode of SmackDown!.

 At the Royal Rumble on January 21, 2001, they lost the titles to the Dudley Boyz.
 They aided the Hardy Boyz in defeating the Dudley Boyz for the titles on March 5 edition of Raw Is War and then two weeks later, they defeated the Hardy Boyz themselves for their record breaking sixth WWF Tag Team Championship.
 Later that night, they dropped the titles to the Dudley Boyz, making them the shortest reigning WWF Tag Team Champions of all time.
 At WrestleMania X-Seven on April 1, they defeated the then-champions the Dudley Boyz and the Hardy Boyz in the second-ever TLC match to win their seventh and final WWF Tag Team Championship, with help from their teammate Rhyno.
 On the April 19 episode of SmackDown!, they lost the WWF Tag Team Championship to The Brothers of Destruction (Undertaker and Kane).